webplatform/docs/concepts/programming/the_purpose_of_javascript/index.md

 JavaScript is a wonderful technology to use on the web.
 It is not ''that'' hard to learn and it is very versatile.
 It plays nicely with other web technologies — such as HTML and CSS — and can even interact with plugins such as Flash.
 JavaScript allows us to build highly responsive user interfaces, prevent frustrating page reloads and even fix support issues for CSS.
 Using the right browser add-ons (such as Google Gears or Yahoo Browser Plus) you can even use JavaScript to make online systems available offline and sync automatically once the computer goes online.

 JavaScript is also not restricted to browsers.
 The speed and small memory footprint of JavaScript in comparison to other languages brings up more and more uses for it — from automating repetitive tasks in programs like Illustrator, up to using it as a server-side language with a standalone parser.
-The future is wide open; no matter what you do as a web developer in the nearer future, I am quite sure you will have to work with JavaScript sooner or later.
+The future is wide open.
 }}
+{{Notes_Section}}
 {{Compatibility_Section
 |Not_required=Yes
 |Desktop_rows=